Grandma’s Three Bean Salad

 - Kidney beans – Canned.
 Drained and rinsed.

-- Garbanzo beans – Canned.
+- Garbanzo beans – Also known as chickpeas.
 Drained and rinsed.

 - Green beans – Use cut green beans vs frenched green beans.
 You can also use frozen and thawed green beans but the texture of the canned beans is what makes this salad perfect.